isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-07-31-post-Second US Singapore Critical and Emerging Technology Dialogue: Joint Fact Sheet.md

 areas such as PETs for AI.</p>
 </li>
 <li>
-<p>Concluding a bilateral Digital Economic Cooperation Roadmap that identifies
+<p>Concluding a bilateral <a href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2024/07/20240731-Blinken-visit" rel="noopener noreferrer nofollow" target="_blank">Digital Economic Cooperation Roadmap</a> that
-shared principles and opportunities for cooperation in priority areas, including emerging technologies, data governance and the Global CBPR Forum, trusted environment, digital connectivity and infrastructure, trade facilitation for micro, small, and medium enterprises, and workforce development.
+identifies shared principles and opportunities for cooperation in priority areas, including emerging technologies, data governance and the Global CBPR Forum, trusted environment, digital connectivity and infrastructure, trade facilitation for micro, small, and medium enterprises, and workforce development.
 The Roadmap is a foundation for further collaboration on the digital economy to jointly deliver tangible benefits for our businesses, workers, and societies.</p>
 </li>
 </ul>
 <p><strong>Biotechnology</strong>